 2.3.1 Warning Alarm

-Under non-critical fault conditions a warning icon (see figure 2.2.4) and steady red light will be displayed.
+Under non-critical fault conditions a warning icon (see figure 2.3.1) with a steady light is displayed.
 The set is self-resetting (activated by the alarm) and will not shut down.
-Such non-critical conditions include:
+Such conditions include: